Plumsail/documents-docs/source/flow/how-tos/documents/use-regex-match-to-extract-values.rst

-How to use regular expression match to extract values from text in Microsoft Flow and Azure Logic Apps
+How to use regular expression match to extract values from text in Power Automate (Microsoft Flow) and Azure Logic Apps
 ######################################################################################################
-In this article we will be talking about using `Regular Expression Match`_ action `Plumsail Documents connector <https://plumsail.com/documents/>`_ for `Microsoft Flow`_ and `Azure Logic Apps`_.
+In this article we will be talking about using `Regular Expression Match`_ action `Plumsail Documents connector <https://plumsail.com/documents/>`_ for `Power Automate (Microsoft Flow)`_ and `Azure Logic Apps`_.

 Let’s suppose you are getting a new email after someone made a purchase and you need to extract information from this email and create a new item in your orders SharePoint list.